JohnArochaDev/password-manager/NEXTSTEPS.md

-TOMORROW MORNING : DONT DO THE SEARCH BAR YET.
-IT WILL TAKE A LIGHT REWORK, AND ITS NOT NECESSARY.
-TEST DATA UN_ENCRYPTION ON FRONT-END SIDE, THENNNN DO THE SEARCH BAR FUNCTIONALITY, AFTER SEARCH LOOK INTO OPENAPI!!!
+DO THE SEARCH BAR FUNCTIONALITY, AFTER SEARCH LOOK INTO OPENAPI!!!

 -1.
 MAKE SURE A USER CANT DELETE OTHER ACCOUNTS IF IT HAS THE LOGIN INFORMATION